 JOIN WITH SOMEONE

-MEET NEEDS
+MEET OTHERS’ NEEDS

 STAY THE COURSE

-I’ve often thought about how many people go on mission trips while they are younger – in high school youth groups or college Christian groups, only to stop the practice when they get older.
-Sure, there are lots of reasons to not serve in mission as you get older – lack of time, lack of funding, lack of invitation or opportunity.
-This is just one example but we must continue to be faithful!
-Have you ever asked yourself this question: “Has there been a time in your life when you were closer to God that you are right now?”
-Depending on the answer to that question, you may need to get back on course.
-What new thing is God calling you to do?
-What trip or experience do you to need to sign up for?
-What ministry do you need to get involved with again?
+I’ve often thought about how many people go on mission trips while they are in high school youth groups or college Christian groups, and stop the practice when they get older due to lack of time, funding, invitation, or opportunity.
+This is one example of going off course.
+Ask yourself this question: Has there been a time in your life when you were closer to God than you are right now?
+Your answer may indicate a need to get back on course.
+Consider signing up for a trip or experience, or getting involved again with a ministry that drew you close to God.

 OTHER POSTS…